HO-SIRR

 License

 This application may be used for academic, personal, and/or commercial use.
-The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are fulfilled.
+The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are honoured.
 This requires that the original code and/or any derived works must also be open-sourced and made available under the same GPLv3 license, if it is to be used for commercial purposes.

 References